4 Ways To Transfer Photos and Videos from your Phone

 Use the power cord that came with the USB Hard Drive and plug it in.
 Once you've plugged in your hard drive, then you can plug in the Phone and hard drive to the OTG adapter.

 This is, by far, my favorite way to transfer photos and videos from a phone.

 Yes, A WIRELESS USB DRIVE.

-Here's how the SanDisk Connect Wireless USB Drive works.
+Here's how the SanDisk Connect Wireless USB Drive (affiliate link) works.

 You plug the SanDisk drive into a USB drive and fill it with whatever you want.
 This will also allow it to "charge."

 Once it's finished charging, you can unplug it, press the button on the side of the stick, wait for the light to blink, and you immediately have a WiFi hotspot to that drive.